Operationalizing Declarative and Procedural Knowledge: a Benchmark on Logic Programming Petri Nets (LPPNs): Semantics

 \subsubsection{Event Calculus axioms}

-An existing solution to treat change in logic programming is \emph{event calculus} (EC) \cite{Kowalski1986,Shanahan1999}.
+A well-known solution to treat change in logic programming is \emph{event calculus} (EC) \cite{Kowalski1986,Shanahan1999}.
 The simple version is already satisfactory for our purposes.
-A modification of the original axioms is, however, necessary to deal with the \emph{locality} brought by places and transitions:
+A modification of the original axioms is necessary to deal with the \emph{locality} brought by places and transitions: